rjeli/luvware/README.md

 ### wrapContentType

 This is a work in progress, and currently just sets the Content-Type header to text/html.
 Soon, it will detect content type and set the header appropriately.

+### wrapSession

+This will add a table to the request map.
+It can be mutated, and will be preserved across a user's session.
+An ID is stored in the user's cookies, but all data is stored server-side.

+The function to create wrapSession can be passed a 'store' key, which can either be 'memory' or 'sqlite'.
+Memory store is the default.
+This will keep the sessions in a table in memory.
+The 'sqlite' store will save the sessions to a database.
+To use the sqlite store, you will need to install the LJSqlite3 library found [here](http://scilua.org/get.html).